Department: Biological Sciences (School of)

 Learning & Teaching Methods

-9 x 3hr sessions (27 hrs total); each session comprised of 1hr lecture, followed by 2hr supervised PC class
+9 x 4hr sessions (36 hrs total); each session comprised of 1hr lecture, with a 3hr supervised PC class later in the week

 4 sessions covering general utilities and DNA methods in weeks 2-5